markstahl/Sprint-Challenge-React-Wars/README.md

 - [ ] What is React JS and what problems does it try and solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React is a JavaScript library that makes making web applications much more manageable and painless.
+It renders the page automatically after changes are made, it makes passing data between components simpler and has very useful utilities like Reactstrap for styling.

 - [ ] What does it mean to _think_ in react?

+To think in React is to plan accordingly.
+Dry programming uses the same concept, that is Don't Repeat Yourself.
+Brainstorming your components before hand is just one way of thinking ahead of time.

 - [ ] Describe state.

+State is the data that is being used within an application.
+The state of the data in a React application is what is actually rendered to the DOM.
+With large scale applications, there's lots of data being passed around and changed, and state handles that easily by doing all the work for us.

 - [ ] Describe props.

+Props are data that is passed between components, namely from the parent to the child.
+Unlike state, props, or proponents, cannot be changed and are therefor immutable.
+They make it easier to pass data and much more cleanly as well.

 - [ ] What are side effects, and how do you sync effects in a React component to state or prop changes?

+Side effects are exactly like they sound, effects that happen on the side, I.E. that happen in addition to what you're already doing.
+They can be anything from DOM manipulation to API fetches and component mounting.
+With the addition of hooks in React, the fetch and component mounts are seen much more infrequently.

 ## Project Set Up